Is a Vasectomy Reversal Right For You?

 Our Approach: Over the course of 20 years in practice, Dr. Werthman has streamlined and refined the vasectomy reversal process.
 Our operating room team has been working with Dr. Werthman for years.
 These are expert professionals who are prepared for every operating room scenario that presents itself when it comes to vasectomy reversals.

-Initial Consultation: An initial evaluation is required for each patient treated by Dr. Werthman at his office in Los Angeles or Santa Barbara.
+Initial Consultation: An initial evaluation is required for each patient treated by Dr. Werthman at his office in Los Angeles.
 With patient convenience in mind, especially for those who travel from out of the area to see us, we can easily schedule the initial consultation for the day before the vasectomy reversal procedure.
 This allows patients to take less time away from work and other life obligations.

 About the Center: At CMRM, patient care, comfort and convenience are among our most important goals.
 To achieve them, we perform all vasectomy reversals on an outpatient basis at SPECIALTY SURGERY CENTER in Beverly Hills.
 This surgery center is equipped with the latest and most advanced, state-of-the-art equipment including new operating microscopes – critical in performing successful micro-surgical vasectomy reversals.